 - Students studying in colleges of education at whatever level

 - Students taking any course at a private higher education institution

-- Students below the age of 16 offering any course with Tier 4 child visa
+- Students below the age of 16 offering any course with a Tier 4 child visa

 After you make sure you’re permitted to work in the UK as your study, the next thing you need to deal with is how to abide by the strict regulations set in place.
-One of such rules is on the type of jobs you’re permitted to do and the ones you’re not allowed to do as a student.
-The truth of the matter is that there are specific jobs you’re not allowed to do while studying in the UK based on the law.
+One such rule is the type of job you’re permitted to do and the ones you’re not allowed to do as a student.
+The truth of the matter is that there are specific jobs you’re not allowed to do while studying in the UK, based on the law.
 If you default on this, you can be deported back to your home country.

 Here are some of the jobs you’re not permitted to engage in while holding a Tier 4 visa as a student in the UK

 - Work as an entertainer

 - Full-time permanent job